Glossary Net Dollar Retention (NDR)

 Net Dollar Retention Benchmarks

-A comprehensive review of of 40 SaaS companies’ S-1 forms revealed a median NDR of 109%.
+A comprehensive review of 40 SaaS companies’ S-1 forms revealed a median NDR of 109%.
 According to Crunchbase, the average NDR of companies that successfully IPO is about 107%.
 This serves as a baseline for evaluating a company’s performance relative to its peers in the SaaS industry.

 In most industries, an NDR between 120% and 130% indicates a high level of customer satisfaction and the potential for sustainable growth.